Whatapalaver/100_Days_of_Code/r2-log.md

 ## Log

+### R2D19
+First day onsite with Makers today.
+Loads of set up and introductions but in the afternoon we started on the pairing process.
+Each day we will shift to a new colleague to pair with.
+Today it went well.
+We attempted the driver navigator technique as we puzzled through hash transformations.
+I realised I need to get a grip with enumerable so that I can explain exactly what .inject does rather than just copying it verbatim.
+Learnings today were setting up our first github repo with collaboration.
+Initially we went for the approached of each using the same remote.
+I'm sure we will move to forked repos, branches and ultimate merging, but slowly, slowly.
+If I don't drink too much wine this evening I will also suss out enumerable.....

 ### R2D18
 Last day before the onsite main course starts at Makers tomorrow!
 I finished the roman_decoder, refactoring to use my nemesis - hashes....